How the CCP and Its Proxies Created a ‘World on Fire’: Col. John Mills

 The Chinese nuclear force has characteristics that we don't even have.

-They have road-mobile ballistic missiles.
+They have road mobile ballistic missiles.

 Another side aspect is essentially the Chinese underground wall of China, Great Wall of China, which is an extensive tunneling system throughout China.

-And totalitarians love to tunnel.
+China and totalitarians love to tunnel.

-And a certain amount of hardening and protection is always good, but they spend immense resources on new advanced tunnel complexes, whether it be for their missile force, whether it be for this huge, the largest underground command and control facility in human history that is being built on the western side of Beijing.
+A certain amount of hardening and protection is always good, but they spend immense resources on new advanced tunnel complexes, whether it be for their missile force, whether it be for this huge, the largest underground command and control facility in human history that is being built on the western side of Beijing.

 So tell me more about that.